ajbrookhouse/WSU_PlantBio_ML/README.md

 - [ ] Open the anaconda prompt.
 You should be able to find this in the windows start menu with your other programs.
 Either search for it, or look in the folder most likely called "Anaconda 3 (64-bit)"

-- [ ] Set miniconda's working directory to this home folder by typing the following command with out the <>
+- [ ] Set miniconda's working directory to where you want to install the program by typing the following command with out the <>.
+You can install the program wherever you want, just remember where you choose to install it.
+The default is to install it in your C:\\Users\\YourUsername folder.
+If you are ok with that location, skip this next step.

 ```bash
 cd <path of where you want to install the program folder, example: C:\\Users\\YourUsername\\Documents>